ansonmak/OASA-CubeSat/Docs/Software.md

 <img src="../Figures/Software_Tutorial/7.4b.jpg" width="600">

 **7.5** **Battery Meter**
 The top left green bar is the battery meter.
 Charge the battery if the percentage below 20%.
 The battery can be charged by plugging the mini USB wire to the charging module and connect the USB wire to any 5V power supply.
+The charging time would take around 20-30 mins.
 <img src="../Figures/Software_Tutorial/7.6.jpg" width="400">

 **7.6** **CubeSat LED Flash**